exteraGram

 run_on_queue(lambda: my_long_task("some_data"))

-You can specify which queue to use and add a delay (in milliseconds):
+You can target a specific queue and add a delay in milliseconds:

 run_on_queue(lambda: my_long_task("other_data"), GLOBAL_QUEUE, 2500)